-No, the pain of late fall cycling comes from not knowing what to wear on any given ride in the fluctuating colder weather.
+No, the pain of winter cycling comes from not knowing what to wear on any given ride in the cold weather.

 As much as I manufacture schemes to avoid heading for the stationary bike in the family room because of a seasonal Arctic blast, trying to figure out the optimal gear to keep warm can make my motivation to ride outside go off a cliff.